094459/blog/content/post/active-directory-using-cdk.md

 **Deploying the AWS managed Active Directory service**

-You can now deploy your AWS managed Active Directy by running the following command:
+You can now deploy your AWS managed Active Directory by running the following command:

 ```
 cdk deploy ad-demo-svc
 ```
+You will be prompted again to review the security information.
+We are creating a new IAM Role that can be used for Windows machines that need to join this Active Directory service.
+After reviewing this, if you are happy to proceed answer Y.

 After a short period of time, you should start to see the following: